One of the objectives of the Environmental Planning and Assessment Act 1979 is the delivery and maintenance of affordable housing.

 All other development under the AHSEPP requires approval from the relevant consent authority which is the local council in most cases.
 As local planning controls are required to be taken into account for these developments, your local council should be the first point of contact for those seeking further information.

-The SEPP No. 70 Affordable Housing (Revised Schemes) is a policy which offers a mechanism allowing specified councils to assign an affordable housing contribution to certain developments within its local government area.
-This scheme is currently operating in Ultimo-Pyrmont and Green Square only.
+SEPP No. 70 – Affordable Housing (Revised Schemes) is a mechanism that allows specified councils to prepare an affordable housing contribution scheme for certain precincts, areas or developments within their local government area.

 The City of Sydney has affordable housing schemes operating in Ultimo/Pyrmont, Green Square and Southern Employment Lands.